kartik5800/Tagline-task/README.md

-# React + Vite
+# React Vite Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a React project created with Vite.

+Project Title:tagline-practical

+## Getting Started

+To get started, clone this repository and run the following commands:

+npm install
+npm run dev

 Currently, two official plugins are available: